 Cranberry orange sauce is SO easy to make in a slow cooker, you may never want to make stovetop cranberry sauce again.
 With a delicious tart-orange taste, this Crockpot Cranberry Orange Sauce is finished in 3 hours and makes the perfect fall side dish!

 Using your slow cooker to make cranberry sauce keeps your stovetop free for making other dishes.
 You can also make this up ahead of time to make Thanksgiving day less hectic.

 I usually just pick up a tub of Cranberry Orange sauce at Trader Joe’s a couple of days before Thanksgiving.
 It’s delicious and easy.
 But you know what?
-This was pretty darn easy too and I won’t have to brave the crowds or worry that they’ll be out.
+This recipe is pretty darn easy too and I won’t have to brave the crowds, or worry that they’ll be out of stock.

-I was shocked to find out that this was done in 3 hours when I cooked it on HIGH.
-You can make this up ahead of time and keep it on had for a couple of days before.
-I probably wouldn’t keep it past a week, but then again, I rarely keep left overs for more than a day.
-I’m just not a left over kind of gal.
+I don’t need my cranberry sauce to be warm, so you definitely can make this up ahead of time and keep it on hand for a couple of days before serving.
+I probably wouldn’t keep it past a week, but then again, I rarely keep leftovers for more than a day.
+I’m just not a leftover kind of gal.
 But I would make this a couple of days before the big Turkey day and feel just fine about it.